 - The Elder Scrolls

-- An Elder Scrolls Legend: Battlespire has the Moon Reiver, the only sword that can hurt the final boss, Mehrunes Dagon.
+- An Elder Scrolls Legend: Battlespire, a spin-off game from the main series, has the Moon Reiver, the only sword that can hurt the final boss, Mehrunes Dagon.

 - Also the music box from the beginning in Fable II sort-of becomes this trope, although its not really a sword, and you don't really get to use it in any battle, you just hold down A in a cut scene to use its magic on the big baddie of the game

 - The Ultima spell in Final Fantasy II.